 Well, I doubt they did.

 People haven’t changed in thousands of years: we may have more understanding of science and technology, but people themselves are the same as they always have been.
-(That’s why Jesus’ teachings remain so relevant today: they focussed on people rather than culture.)
+(That’s why Jesus’ teachings remain so relevant today: they focused on people rather than culture.)
 So the ancient Jewish people would have been smart enough to notice the little incest plot hole in the Adam and Eve story.

 With this in mind, there are two possibilities: either our ancient ancestors didn’t notice the gaping hole in the story, or they never took the story literally to begin with.
 (And the ancient civilisations laid the foundations for everything we understand today.
 They were not stupid people.)